grain-lang/grain/stdlib/option.md

 zipWith : (((a, b) -> c), Option<a>, Option<b>) -> Option<c>
 ```

-Combine two Options into a single Option a new value produced by applying the given function to each value.
+Combine two Options into a single Option.
+The new value is produced by applying the given function to both values.

 Parameters: